The Slow Burn of Becoming a Fragile X Parent

 July is Fragile X awareness month!

-Thank you to Beacon's employees for steering the ship and providing over two decades of dedication to the work you do every day.
+Thank you to Beacon's employees for steering the ship and providing almost three decades of dedication to the work you do every day.
 And thank you to our customers, for providing both my immediate and extended Beacon's Closet family with years of loyalty and support.
 Your continued patronage means the world to us.